toitware/artemis-releases/README.md

 Artemis lets you describe the functionality and configuration of your devices in version control friendly [specification files](#specification-files).
-Let's start with the simplest possible specification by putting the following contents into the `specification.json` file:
+Let's start with the simplest possible specification by putting the following content into the `specification.json` file:

 ```
 {